kevin-wong/mac-settings/README.md

 <br/><br/><br/><br/>
 #### Omnikey
 <br/>
-<a href="http://marioestrada.github.io/safari-omnikey/">Omnikey</a> puts multiple search engines in your address bar.
+[Omnikey](http://marioestrada.github.io/safari-omnikey/) puts multiple search engines in your address bar.
 It maps a keyword to each search engine, so you just prefix your search with the keyword.

 Safari has a similar built-in feature in ```Preferences > Search > Quick Website Search```, but you can't